Summer 2020 Study of the U.S. Institutes for Secondary Educators

 The Study of the U.S. Institutes for Secondary Educators will provide three multinational groups of 20 experienced secondary school educators (including teachers, administrators, teacher trainers, curriculum developers, textbook writers, ministry of education officials, and others) with a deeper understanding of U.S. society, education, and culture – past and present.
 The focus of the Institutes will be on providing content and materials for participants to develop high school level curricula about the United States.
 Two of the Institutes are tailored for secondary school teachers; please note that the Institutes for Teachers focus on content and materials about the United States rather than teaching methods and pedagogy.
 The third Institute is tailored for experienced administrators including teacher trainers, curriculum developers, textbook writers, ministry of education officials, and others.

-All participant costs including program administration; travel and ground transportation in the United States; housing and subsistence; and book, cultural, mailing, and incidental allowances will be covered.
-Participants’ international travel, travel allowance, and visa related travel costs, will be arranged and covered.
+All participant costs are covered, including international travel, travel and ground transportation in the United States; housing and subsistence; and book, cultural, mailing, and incidental allowances.

 Housing and Meal Arrangements

 Participants may be asked to share living quarters during the residency portion (four weeks) of the Institute.
 During the study tour (up to one week), participants may share a hotel room with a participant of the same gender.
 During the residency, housing will typically be in college or university owned housing.
 Most meals will be provided at campus facilities, though participants may have access to a kitchen to cook some meals on their own.
-The host institutions will provide full details to participants in pre-institute communications via email and several webinars at least six-weeks in advance of the Institute.
-Participants need to ensure that they are comfortable with such arrangements, particularly sharing a room and/or living space with another participant for the duration of the Institute.
+The host institutions will provide full details to participants in pre-institute communications via email and several webinars approximately six-weeks in advance of the Institute.
 Host institutions will take care to ensure that any special requirements regarding diet, daily worship, housing, and medical care are satisfied.

 All participants will receive the Department of State’s coverage of up to $100,000, with a $25 co-pay per medical visit and a $75 co-pay per emergency room visit, for the duration of the program.
-Pre-existing conditions are not covered.
 Information on the health benefit program may be found online at https://www.sevencorners.com/gov/usdos.